frederic-perez/AmE-dictionary/data/idioms.md

 __learn the ropes__ :two::hammer:
 __leather-lunged__ (used before a noun) Having an extremely or inordinately loud or strong voice, as of someone with very robust lungs. _Despite her petite frame, the leather-lunged lead singer was able to shake the audience with her soulful outpourings._
 __leave (something) out of account__ To ignore something; to pay little or no heed to something. _Don’t leave your father’s advice out of account—he knows what he’s talking about!_
+__leave home__ To cease living with one’s parents; to strike out on one’s own. _I regret leaving home at such a young age, but it did teach me some good lessons about self-reliance._
 __leave much to be desired__ :dart: To be very inadequate or unsatisfactory; to lack a large amount of what is desired or required. _The film has a very interesting premise, but the final product leaves much to be desired._
 __left and right__
 __leg up__ :two: __1__ Literally, a boost from another person that enables one to reach something that one could not reach on one.s own. _Give me a leg up so I can reach the dishes on the top shelf._ __2__ An advantage in a situation or over another person. _Getting certifications will definitely give you a leg up in the IT industry._ _Area’s 2 reigning congressmen have leg up on funding._ _That might give me a leg up._